clearblueskypanorama-dev/editorjs-media/README.md

          */
         uploader: {
           /**
-           * Upload file to the server and return an uploaded image data
+           * Upload file to the server and return an uploaded media data
            * @param {File} file - file selected from the device or pasted by drag-n-drop
            * @return {Promise.<{success, file: {url}}>}
            */